freenandes/topo-da-mente/content/note/storytelling-themes.md

 ###### Identity and self-discovery
 A character tries to understand who they really are or find their true purpose.
 E.g., “Eat, pray, love”.
 A woman's journey to rediscover herself after a personal crisis.
 ###### Inner conflict and emotional struggle
 A character faces difficult emotions, choices, or internal battles within their own mind.
-E.g., “Joker” (2019).
+E.g., “Joker”.
+Arthur Fleck’s internal battle with mental illness and self-worth.
 ###### Ambition and downfall
 A character's extreme ambition or pride eventually leads to their failure or tragedy.
 E.g., “Breaking Bad”.
+Walter White’s pride and ambition leading to tragic consequences.
 ###### Morality and ethics
 A character struggles with decisions about right and wrong, good and evil.
 ###### Isolation and alienation
 A character feels separate from others, struggling with loneliness or being misunderstood.
 E.g., “Taxi Driver”.
+Travis Bickle’s alienation spiraling into psychological turmoil.

 ## Human Vs Human

 ###### Love and connections
 Characters experience love, friendship, or emotional bonds, often overcoming challenges together.
 E.g., “Titanic”.
+Epic romance overcoming societal differences.
 ###### Betrayal and trust
 Characters deal with broken trust or loyalty, leading to conflict or reconciliation.
 E.g., “Gone Girl”.
+Intimate betrayal between partners, twisting expectations.
 ###### Revenge and justice
 A character seeks to right a wrong done to them or others, often facing moral consequences.
 E.g., “John Wick”.
+Revenge-driven narrative against those who wronged the protagonist.
 ###### Sacrifice and redemption
 A character gives up something valuable or risks themselves to redeem past mistakes or help others.
 E.g., “The Shawshank Redemption”.
 ###### Power and corruption